JKHYuen/JKHYuen.github.io/projects/1-physarum.md

     // top edge of tooltip when it is above hovered object with padding float topTooltipY = scaledTargetObjectPosition.y + verticalAdjustOffset + tooltipHeight / 2f;

-    // left and right edge of tooltip where middle of tooltip is centered on hoveredObject float leftTooltipX = scaledTargetObjectPosition.x - horizontalAdjustOffset;
+    // left and right edge of tooltip where middle of tooltip is centreed on hoveredObject float leftTooltipX = scaledTargetObjectPosition.x - horizontalAdjustOffset;
     float rightTooltipX = scaledTargetObjectPosition.x + horizontalAdjustOffset;